srp33/ExpressionAble/README.md

 Click for information on the [shapeshifter command-line tool](https://github.com/srp33/ShapeShifter-CLI), which combines the features of shapeshifter with the ease and speed of the command-line!

-Basic use is described below, but see the full documentation
+Basic use is described below, but see the full documentation on Read the Docs.
 ## Install
 `pip3 install shapeshifter`